-• Parallel co-financing: the action is broken down into clearly identifiable sub-actions, each funded by a different co-financing partner.
+- Parallel co-financing: the action is broken down into clearly identifiable sub-actions, each funded by a different co-financing partner.
 The funds of each donor are earmarked.
-Normally, each sub-action will be subject to the rules and procedures imposed by the donor financing that sub-action.

-• Joint co-financing: the total cost of the action is divided between the co-financing partners and all the funds are pooled, with the result that the source of funding for a specific activity within the action cannot be identified (no traceability).
+Normally, each sub-action will be subject to the rules and procedures imposed by the donor financing that sub-action. - Joint co-financing: the total cost of the action is divided between the co-financing partners and all the funds are pooled, with the result that the source of funding for a specific activity within the action cannot be identified (no traceability).
 Funds of the donors are hence not earmarked.
 As it is virtually impossible to apply each donor's rules and procedures, the donors agree on the common rules to be applied.

-A jointly co-financed action is known as multi-donor action.
+An Action co-financed by the EU contribution (whether or not earmarked) and other donor(s) shall be considered as "Multi-Donor Action".
 Whenever possible, preference shall be given to projects which are carried out as a Multi-donor Action.